CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 2. Click **Manage** on the Cumulus Linux Images card.

-3. On the **Downloaded** tab, select the images you want to remove.
+3. On the **Uploaded** tab, select the images you want to remove.
 Use the filter option above the table to narrow down a large listing of images.

     {{<figure src="/images/netq/lcm-images-downloaded-tab-300.png" width="700">}}